Custom queries

 method, which allows for raw SQL execution.

-import { app } from '../../.server/app';
+import { app } from '../../_server/app';

-import dataSource from '../../.server/data-sources/mysql';
+import dataSource from '../../_server/data-sources/mysql';

 import pageSettings from './settings.json';